nova0821/iotjs-wiki/Governance.md

 * Responsibility to respect the rules of the community.
 * Responsibility to provide constructive advice whenever participating in discussions and in the review of contributions.

-#### Reviewer
+#### Committer
-A _Reviewer_ is a Contributor who is also responsible for the maintenance of IoT.js source code.
+A _Committer_ is a Contributor who is also responsible for the maintenance of IoT.js source code.

-Reviewers have the following rights and responsibilities, in addition to those listed for Contributors:
+Committers have the following rights and responsibilities, in addition to those listed for Contributors:
 * Right to set goals for the short and medium terms for the project being maintained, alongside the Maintainer.
 * Right to exceptionally make more invasive changes to the source code, when required.
 * Right to approve own contribution, after discussing with other Contributors.